romanfedyniak/pparser/README.md

 Rule = "string"
 ```

 - Character class - this is a set of characters.
 It is enclosed within square brackets, matches only one character from the sequence, and cannot be empty.
+You can use a hyphen inside a character class to specify a range of characters.
+[0-9] matches a single digit between 0 and 9.
 ```
 Rule = [abcd]
+Hexadecimal = [0-9a-fA-F] # matches a single hexadecimal digit
 ```

 - Another rule - invokes another rule.